Explore New Orleans

 The Riverfront Line does exactly as it says in takes you along the New Orleans Riverfront.
 From Café Du Monde and the shops at the French Market to Waldenburg Park, the Aquarium of the Americus, and finally the River Walk Market Place.

-Do a self guided New Orleans swamp tour
+Do a FREE self guided New Orleans swamp tour

 Visit New Orleans City Park

-New Orleans City Park is the largest green space in New Orleans.
+New Orleans City Park is the largest green space in New Orleans and it too is a free thing to do.
 The 1300 acre park consists of several lagoons, lawns, trees, and areas of dense growth.
 City Park offers visitors a wide range of both free and paid attractions and activities.
 These include birding, fishing, boat and bike rentals, a Botanical Garden, a Sculpture Garden, a golf course, tennis courts, and a small amusement park and Story land.
 Check out the New Orleans City Park website for hours and fees.
 A spur line along North Carrollton Avenue takes the Canal Street Streetcar to City Park.

 Visit the Sculpture Garden in City Park